Use this document to understand how CoreStateful stores runtime state, which state each SDK

 method call, a state interceptor, or a defaults configuration value.

-The signals and signalFns exports are intended for SDK layers that extend CoreStateful (such
+The signals and signalFns exports are intended for SDK layers that extend CoreStateful, such

-the application consumer API.
+part of the application consumer API.